-Tubal ligation is an abdominal operation.
+Tubal ligation is an abdominal operation performed with anesthesia.
 Risks associated with tubal ligation include:

 - Damage to the bowel, bladder or major blood vessels